 What is Citizenship by Investment?
 A deep dive

-You’re probably familiar with some of the most typical ways of acquiring second citizenship, or might even have one yourself!
+You’re probably familiar with some of the most typical ways of acquiring a second citizenship, or might even have one yourself!

 Citizenship rules are governed by nationality law (citizenship law).
 While the specific rules will vary by jurisdiction, most typically people get citizenship if they: